 Starting a camera rental business can be easier and more profitable than you think, especially if you’re already an experienced photographer with a larger collection of cameras, lenses, or other accessories.
-Just like with renting tools, it’s easy to start small and move yourself up by offering additional services like a photography course or just general expertise on the subject.
+Like renting tools, it’s easy to start small and move yourself up by offering additional services like a photography course or general expertise on the subject.

 Party supplies - we all need them at one point or another.
-Even if someone is a party throwing enthusiast, it’s rare for people to have things like chairs, tables, catering equipment, accessories, inflatable decorations, sound systems, and so on just laying around and waiting for the next party.
-Like we’ve mentioned before, it's all about offering convenience and things that will make a special day even more special (and Instagram-worthy).
+Even if someone is a party-throwing enthusiast, it’s rare for people to have things like chairs, tables, catering equipment, accessories, inflatable decorations, sound systems, and so on just laying around and waiting for the next party.
+As we’ve mentioned before, it's all about offering convenience and things that will make a special day even more special (and Instagram-worthy).

-While there are a number of different party supply rental businesses already out there, there is always space for new rental services that provide something new or different.
-Find yourself a niche whether it’s a certain type of aesthetic, equipment selection, or specialize in something specific like outdoor cooking or inflatables.
-Depending on your inventory, you can offer your party rental services all year round, or during certain seasons as a side gig.
+While several different party supply rental businesses are already out there, there is always space for new rental services that provide something new or different.
+Find yourself a niche, whether it’s a certain type of aesthetic, or equipment selection, or specialize in something specific like outdoor cooking or inflatables.
+Depending on your inventory, you can offer your party rental services all year round or during certain seasons as a side gig.